-I’ve arrived at the decision to make 2017 the year of my final Lafrowda Festival Benefit Painting Auction.
-My reason for this is that a new tradition here in St Columb Major is being launched and I want to support it in a similar way.
-More than three years after our move here from St Just, home of the Lafrowda Festival, my wife Gabrielle and I are now involved in launching the Our Town St Columb Major Arts and Heritage Project (https://www.facebook.com/ourtownstcolumb/?view_public_for=150213532127194 ) that aims to support cultural regeneration in this central Cornish community.
-The project’s first festival is due to take place in August 2017.
+2017 was the year of Tom Henderson Smith’s final Lafrowda Festival Benefit Painting Auction.
+His reason for this was the founding of a new tradition here in St Columb Major and he wished to support it in a similar way.
+More than three years after his move to St Columb from St Just, home of the Lafrowda Festival, Tom and his partner Gabrielle Hawkes with a group of friends launched the Our Town St Columb Major Arts and Heritage Project (https://www.facebook.com/ourtownstcolumb/?view_public_for=150213532127194 ) This was to become an annual Arts and Heritage Festival, the aim being to support cultural regeneration in this central Cornish community.
+The project’s first festival took place in August 2017.

-This means that the metre square Mad Aviators at Lafrowda (https://www.hendersonsmith.co.uk/product/mad-aviators-lafrowda-2016/ ) painting that I made following the inspiration of the July 2016 event in St Just will very probably be the last of that series.
-Starting in 2002, there have been fourteen of these Lafrowda canvases emerging from my studio.
-You can see them all in the collection of ‘thumbnail’ picture links below the ‘virtual tour’ on the Ten Years of Lafrowda Paintings page of my website (https://www.hendersonsmith.co.uk/exhibitions/ten-years-lafrowda-paintings-exhibition/ ).
+This means that the metre square Mad Aviators at Lafrowda (https://www.hendersonsmith.co.uk/product/mad-aviators-lafrowda-2016/ ) painting that Tom made following the inspiration of the July 2016 event in St Just would, as he saw it, very probably be the last of that series.
+Starting in 2002, there were fourteen of these Lafrowda canvases emerging from Tom’s studio.
+You can see them all in the collection of ‘thumbnail’ picture links below the ‘virtual tour’ on the Ten Years of Lafrowda Paintings page of the website (https://www.hendersonsmith.co.uk/exhibitions/ten-years-lafrowda-paintings-exhibition/ ).